 B. Remind the institutional representatives that the purpose of the meeting is to present a summary of the findings and that no discussion about the findings will take place.

-C. Thank the institution's faculty and staff who have made your stay welcome and productive.
+C. Thank the institution's faculty and staff who have made your review welcome and productive.

 D. Review for the institution the steps the team took to arrive at its determination.
 Note the number and types of interviews conducted and documents examined.

-E. Give a generalized statement about the relative strengths and weaknesses of the institution’s implementation of its programs and then focus on the accreditation recommendation.
+E. Review the standard findings for all Common Standards and Program Standards.
+Communicate to the institution what the overall accreditation recommendation will be to the Committee on Accreditation.
+Note any proposed stipulations.

-F. If time permits, the team lead may wish to discuss the program standards that were not met, or met with concerns.
+F. Team Leads may provide a generalized/summary statement about the relative strengths and weaknesses of the institution’s implementation of its programs.
+These should be carefully considered so as not to contradict any statements in the report or send mixed messages to the institution.

 The state consultant should end the report by discussing next steps, including making the report final and the presentation at the COA meeting.

-Institutions generally understand the purpose of the meeting and are unlikely to try and argue with the team's assessment at the meeting.
+Institutions generally understand the purpose of the meeting and are unlikely to argue with the team's assessment at the meeting.
 In the event this should happen, the team lead and the consultant should intervene, kindly remind the group about the purpose of the meeting, and help the team leave the room.
 Remember that the institution had an opportunity to respond to preliminary concerns during the Mid-Visit Status Report by providing additional or new evidence, if available.